 This is not, however, the approach proposed by the Chancellery in a recent position first given on dissolution-mergers (available here) and later transposed to capital reduction not motivated by losses (available here).
-For the Chancellery, the order does not strictly speaking introduce a classical extension of the time limit, but only deems an opposition lodged within a later open time limit not to be late, so that it would not affect the date of completion of the transaction.
+For the Chancellery, the ordinance does not strictly speaking introduce a classical extension of the time limit, but only deems an opposition lodged within a later open time limit not to be late, so that it would not affect the date of completion of the transaction.
 The reasoning is undeniably appealing, in that it is based on the strict letter of the text of the Ordinance as well as on its spirit, which aims to preserve individual rights without paralysing economic activity.
-However, apart from the fact that the position of the Chancellery is cautiously expressed "subject to the assessment of the courts"6, it leads to the somewhat paradoxical result that the new opposition period offered by the Ordinance to creditors would no longer be of much use to them, because of the final completion of the transaction and the underlying risks that it would have been likely to cause for their right of lien.
+However, apart from the fact that the position of the Chancellery is cautiously expressed "subject to the assessment of the courts", it leads to the somewhat paradoxical result that the new opposition period offered by the Ordinance to creditors would no longer be of much use to

-&lt;sup>4 That is to say, the period beginning on 12 March and ending - at the earliest - on 23 June at midnight, pursuant to Article 4 of Law No. 2020-290 of 23 March 2020 and Article 1 of Ordinance No. 2020-306.
+5 That is to say, the period beginning on 12 March and ending - at the earliest - on 23 June at midnight, pursuant to Article 4 of Law No. 2020-290 of 23 March 2020 and Article 1 of Ordinance No. 2020-306.